-Notation Notation Description Coastal Service Service along a coast, the geographical limits of which will be indicated in the Register, and for a distance out to sea generally not exceeding 30 nautical miles, unless some other distance is specified for 'Coastal Service' by the Administration with Greater Coastal Service Service along a coast, the geographical limits of which will be indicated in the Register, and for a distance out to sea generally farther than the area of Coastal Service in domestic voyage.
-The operation/service limitations, such as significant wave height, or maximum voyage etc., may be indicated in the bracket affixed after this notation.
-Protected Waters Service Service in sheltered water adjacent to sand banks, reefs, breakwaters or other coastal features, and in sheltered waters between islands.
-Specified Operating Area Service Specified Operating Area Service within one or more geographical area(s) which will be indicated in the Register.
-Specified Route Service Service between two or more ports or other geographical features which will be indicated in the Register.
+Notation Notation Description Service along a coast, the geographical limits of which will be indicated in the Register, and for a distance out to sea generally not exceeding 30 nautical miles, unless some other distance is specified for 'Coastal Service' by the Administration with which the ship is registered, or by the Administration of the coast off which it is operating, as applicable.
+The operation/service limitations, such as significant wave height, maximum voyage, etc., may be indicated in the bracket affixed after this notation.
+Greater Coastal Service Service in restricted area within 200 nautical miles from the safe harbor or place of refuge, the geographical limits of which will be indicated in the Register, and for a distance out to sea generally farther than the area of Coastal Service in domestic Protected Waters Service Service in sheltered water adjacent to sand banks, reefs, breakwaters or other coastal features, and in sheltered waters between islands, which will be indicated in the Register.
+Service within 1 or more geographical area(s) which will be indicated in the Pagister Service indicated in the Register.
+Specified Route Service Specified Route Service Service between 2 or more ports or other geographical features which will be indicated in the Register.